Wine Etiquette From A Corporate Waiter

 Sometimes your waiter won’t know either

-If you are at a function at a non-restaurant venue then chances are the waiters there are not going to be familiar with the wines that are served, simply because they are likely to be outsourced staff from temp agencies.
+If you are at a function in a non-restaurant venue then chances are the waiters there are not going to be familiar with the wines that are served, simply because they are likely to be outsourced staff from temp agencies.
 While these staff members are trained in understanding the different types of wines and wine etiquette, they may not be able to tell you if the wine they are serving is sweet or acidic or if it even tastes great.
 They could grab the manager, but they may also hold the same amount of knowledge.
 Your best bet in these circumstances is to consult the wonders of the internet.
 If you are in a permanent restaurant and the waiter cannot tell you, then I’d politely tell them to get their managers to teach them.
 Whatever you do, do not ever be rude to them.
 They are humans, after all.

 Treat a bottle of wine like a newborn baby